awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 `InstanceMonitoring`  <a name="cfn-as-launchconfig-instancemonitoring"></a>
 Indicates whether detailed instance monitoring is enabled for the Auto Scaling group\.
 By default, this property is set to `true` \(enabled\)\.
-When detailed monitoring is enabled, Amazon CloudWatch \(CloudWatch\) generates metrics every minute and your account is charged a fee\.
+When detailed monitoring is enabled, Amazon CloudWatch generates metrics every minute and your account is charged a fee\.
 When you disable detailed monitoring, CloudWatch generates metrics every 5 minutes\.
 For more information, see [Monitor Your Auto Scaling Groups and Instances Using Amazon CloudWatch](https://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-monitoring.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)